Proof That Mexican Brunch Is the Best Kind of Brunch

 The Pioneer Woman totally knows how to do burrito night.
 Her easy-to-make Breakfast Burritos come stuffed with spiced-up potatoes, breakfast sausage, eggs and more.

 It may be a staple on restaurant menus, but it’s easy to make Huevos Rancheros right at home too.
-Smother corn tortillas in beans, chorizo, salsa, cheese and more, and top it all off with a fried egg.
+Top corn tortillas with beans, salsa and cheese and then top it all off with a fried egg.

 Especially when it’s got a fried egg served over the top, a helping of authentic chilaquiles is a fiesta-worthy Mexican main made simply by bathing fried corn tortillas in salsa.
 Go for Chicken Chilaquiles with Fried Eggs, which are bulked up with easy-to-add rotisserie chicken and smothered in an ancho chile-spiked salsa.